You have been caring for your loved one for years. As they get sicker, they’ve started to need more and more help and you need more support.

 When asked, most families say they wish they had started hospice care sooner.

-If your loved one is receiving home care, you might wonder if they should stay with home care rather than transition to hospice care.
 When making the decision, be aware that switching to hospice care means additional services, including:

-- Increased caregiver support like respite care days, which means you can take breaks, go to important family events, and feel better prepared to care for your loved one
+• Increased caregiver support like respite care days, which means you can take breaks, go to important family events, and feel better prepared to care for your loved one

-- Guidance in talking to family members, including how to explain what’s happening to young children
+• Guidance in talking to family members, including how to explain what’s happening to young children

-- Specialty support if your loved one is a veteran or part of the LGBTQ+ community
+• Specialty support if your loved one is a veteran or part of the LGBTQ+ community

-- Spiritual support from counselors who can help your loved one honor cultural or religious traditions at the end of life
+• Spiritual support from counselors who can help your loved one honor cultural or religious traditions at the end of life

-- More in-home care, which may include longer home health aide hours
+• More in-home care, which may include longer home health aide hours

-- Additional medical support from physicians and nurse practitioners
+• Additional medical support from physicians and nurse practitioners

-- Support from volunteers, who provide companionship and help with things like keeping friends and family updated about your loved one’s condition
+• Support from volunteers, who provide companionship and help with things like keeping friends and family updated about your loved one’s condition

-- More coverage for medical supplies
+• More coverage for medical supplies

-Transitioning to Hospice
+Deciding to Start Hospice

 Don’t hesitate to talk about hospice with your loved one’s health care provider.
 Physicians can be hesitant to bring up the subject.
 But that doesn’t mean your loved one isn’t ready for it, or that you shouldn’t start planning for hospice.
 You can also ask your loved one’s home care nurse whether they think it’s time to talk about hospice and have them walk you and your loved one through the first steps.